Guozihaio/Data-Science-Project/Meeting minutes 2.md

 2) Introduction with the additional team members

-- Sophia is interested in report management and analytics
+- Sirui is interested in report management and analytics
-- Cici is interested in analytics and database related work (SQL)
+- Kexin is interested in analytics and database related work (SQL)

 TO DO: